-- analyse the behaviour of complex electronic systems and evaluate their performance and reliability;
+- analyse the behaviour of complex electronic systems and evaluate their performance, also in terms of reliability;

-- define and design systems, circuits and electronic components, and make the necessary technological and methodological choices for optimizing their performance;
+- define and design electronic systems, circuits and components, consciously making technological and methodological choices aimed at optimising their performance;

-- organize and manage the production, engineering, maintenance and operation of electronics systems;
+- organise and manage production, engineering, maintenance and operation of electronic systems;

-- work competently in all applied sectors requiring the use of electronic systems or components by acting efficiently in highly multidisciplinary contexts;
+- operate with competence in all application sectors requiring the use of electronic systems or components, acting effectively in highly multidisciplinary contexts;

-- promote and manage innovation in its operational context, with reference to the evolution and development of information technologies in general and electronics in particular.
+- encourage and manage innovation in its operational context, with reference to the evolution and development of information technologies in general, and electronics in particular.